ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     ![No valid subscription warning](images/g003/pve_node_updates_repositories_section_warning_no_subscription.webp "No valid subscription warning")

-    Close that window and you'll meet a new one in which you'll see the `apt update` task's progress:
+    Close that window and meet a new one in which you can see the `apt update` task's progress:

     ![Update package task window](images/g033/../g003/pve_node_updates_task_window.webp "Update package task window")